Huangshan Mountain: the Yellow Mountains

 The Yellow Mountains can be divided into the Front Mountain and the Back Mountain.
 To plan a hiking route, you need to decide which side you will go up and which side you will come down.

-The Front Mountain area is known for its splendid landscape with oddly shaped rocks that opens up into a sea of clouds.
+The Front Mountain area is known for its splendid landscape with oddly shaped rocks that open up into a sea of clouds.
 Popular attractions include the Yuping Cableway, Greeting-guest Pine, Lotus Peak, Celestial Peak, and Fairy-walking Bridge.
 The Back Mountain area is known for its beautiful sculpted pine groves.
 Points of interest are the Yungu Cableway, Beginning-to-believe Peak, Black Tiger Pine, Lion Peak, and Stone Monkey Watching the Sea.

 It is less strenuous to go up the mountain from Yungu Temple on the Back Mountain and come down the mountain from Yuping Building on the Front Mountain.